 Launched in July 1915 by the Marchioness of Londonderry, the Women's Legion became the largest entirely voluntary body.
 Although it was not formally under Government control or part of the army, in the spirit of the times its members adopted a military-style organisation and uniform.
 The WL volunteers became involved in many forms of work, including cooking and catering for the army in England.
 The success of the WL was a definite factor in influencing the Government to organise female labour in the latter half of the war.

-Announced in February 1917 and established a month later, the Women's Auxiliary Army Corps was to be made up of volunteers of whom eventually 57,000 were employed.
+Announced by the War Office in February 1917 and established a month later as a part of the British Army, the Women's Auxiliary Army Corps was to be made up of volunteers of whom eventually 57,000 were employed.
 The response was swift and the planned establishment soon achieved.
 The first WAACs moved to France on 31 March 1917.
 By early 1918, some 6,000 WAACs were there.
-It was officially renamed the QMAAC in April 1918 but this title was not generally adopted and the WAACs stayed WAACs.
+It was officially renamed the QMAAC in April 1918.
 The organisation of the WAAC mirrored the military model: their officers (called Controllers and Administrators rather than Commissioned Officers, titles jealously protected) messed separately from the other ranks.
 The WAAC equivalent of an NCO was a Forewoman, the private a Worker.
 The women were largely employed on unglamorous tasks on the lines of communication: cooking and catering, storekeeping, clerical work, telephony and administration, printing, motor vehicle maintenance.
 A large detachment of WAACs worked for the American Expeditionary Force and was an independent body under their own Chief Controller.
-WAAC/QMAAC was formally under the control of the War Office and was a part of the British Army.
+Some 57,000 women were enrolled to serve in the WAAC.

 An initially civilian organisation founded in England by Mr & Mrs Almeric Paget.
 50 trained masseuses were supplied for work with wounded soldiers.
 Their early form of physiotherapy was found especially useful in the treatment of muscular wounds.
 Eventually the organisation was accepted by the War Office and gained official recognition.
 The APMMC began to work at medical facilities in France in 1917 and by the end of the war had grown to 2,000 staff.

 The British army largely ran on horse power, and demand for forage was huge and incessant.
-The civilian Womens Forage Corps, formed by the Government in 1915, came under the control of the Army Service Corps
+The civilian Women's Forage Corps, formed by the Government in 1915, came under the control of the Army Service Corps

 Controlled by the Timber Supply Department of the Board of Trade, this organisation maintained a supply of wood for industrial and paper production at home, but also for construction purposes in the theatres of war.

 Other organisations and persons worthy of mention include Mrs St Clair Stobart's Women's Sick and Wounded Convoy Corps that worked with the Belgian Army, in addition to her Serbian Relief Fund that did the same in the Balkans; Flora Sandes, the only British woman known to have served officially as a soldier and to have fought against the enemy, became a Sergeant-Major in the Serbian Army.
-Flora was not only seriously wounded, but was awarded the high honour of the Order of Karageorge; Mairi Chisholm and Elsie Knocker (later Baroness t'Serclaes) - best known as the Women of Pervyse - who organised a first aid post in the support lines of the Belgian army on the Yser; the many British and other women in France, Belgium and other places that provided their services for the care of the wounded, the feeding of soldiers and civilians, the hiding of soldiers caught behind lines and of escaping prioners.
+Flora was not only seriously wounded, but was awarded the high honour of the Order of Karageorge; Mairi Chisholm and Elsie Knocker (later Baroness t'Serclaes) - often known as the "Women of Pervyse" - who organised a first aid post in the support lines of the Belgian army on the Yser; the many British and other women in France, Belgium and other places that provided their services for the care of the wounded, the feeding of soldiers and civilians, the hiding of soldiers caught behind lines and of escaping prisoners.